 Why buy jam when you’ve got fresh fruit at your disposal?
 The next time you’re tempted to use a tablespoon of the processed stuff, which the USDA clocks at 56 calories, go for real raspberries instead.
 You can consume half a cup three times a week and save yourself the 72 extra calories you’d get with raspberry jelly.
 Stop going for the sorry substitute when you don’t have to.

 Get The Greek

 Put your spoon down and back away from the flavored yogurt before someone gets hurt.
 You think we’re exaggerating, but scarfing down one carton of Yoplait’s Thick and Creamy Peaches and Cream yogurt, for instance, can really thwart your weight loss goals.
-With 180 calories, not to mention almost 30 grams of sugar, you’d be so much better off starting the day with anything of the Greek variety.
+With 180 calories, not to mention almost 30 grams of sugar, you’d be so much better off starting the day with anything of the Greek or Icelandic variety.
 We recommend Siggi’s 0% Strained Icelandic-Style Skyr; it ranked high when we tested 12 yogurts, and a 5-ounce cup is only 100 calories.
 Make the swap four times a week and save 320 calories.

 Calories Saved: 320

 Looks can be deceiving.
 The box your cereal came in may have looked healthy, but a closer peek at the nutrition label will often tell you otherwise.
 For example, Honey Bunches of Oats Whole Grain Honey Crunch cereal may seem like a nutritious choice; it does say “whole grain,” after all.
 But don’t be fooled.
 Try a 110-cal serving of Special K Red Berries every weekday to halve your calorie intake and cut down on sugar while you’re at it.

 Pour With Purpose